davnovak/SingleBench/README.md

 `Fix` associates a method with input parameter values (`pSmooth` with parameter values of `k` and `mode`).
 We plug this into a `Module`, which *may* specify an *n*-parameter: this is a numeric parameter that is kept variable for executing parameter sweeps over a range of values (`pSmooth` has `n_iter` here, and `FlowSOM` has `n_clusters`).

-Either or both the projection step and the clustering step can chain multiple modules back-to-back (instead of a single `Module`, use a `list` of them).
+Since we might want to transform our data in multiple steps to make it more amenable to clustering, the projection can chain multiple modules back-to-back (instead of a single `Module`, use a `list` of them).

-Either or both steps may include its *n*-parameter.
-This is how we set up the parameter sweep:
+This is how we set up the range of *n*-parameter values for both of our modules:

 ```
 n_params <- list()
 n_params[[1]] <- list(
-    projection = rep(c(NA, 1, 2, 3), times = 2),
+    projection = rep(c(NA, 1, 2, 3), each = 2),
     clustering = c(30, 40)
 )
 ```

-If *n*-parameter values for both projection and for clustering are given, they will be aligned (like they would be with `cbind`).
+If *n*-parameter values for both projection and for clustering are given, they will be aligned (like any two vectors would be with `cbind`).

 Setting an *n*-parameter value of projection to `NA` will cause omitting the projection step in that iteration.
 If an *n*-parameter value is re-used in the projection step, results get recycled.

-To create a second subpipeline that uses the same projection step, use `CloneFrom`:
+To create a second subpipeline that uses the same projection method, use `CloneFrom`:

 ```
 subpipelines[[2]] <-